warner/petmail/README.md

 just-barely-functional message-sending UI.

 The invitation mechanism is functional but not complete.
 It does no significant keystretching.
-The default configuration only works with two nodes that live underneath the same source tree: there is no real-network rendezvous server URL baked in yet.
+The default configuration uses a baked-in rendezvous server running on slow unreliable hardware.

-The message-sending mechanism can only send to localhost, so the communicating nodes must live on the same machine.
+The message-sending mechanism can send to external mailbox servers, and the invite-to-use-mailbox code works, but it is difficult to configure the nodes correctly.

 ## How To Run Petmail